Bit-Quill/aurora-dsql-samples/DataGrip/README.md

 # Using DataGrip to interact with Aurora DSQL

-This section describes how to use DataGrip to interact with Aurora DSQL.
+This section describes how to use DataGrip from JetBrains to interact with Aurora DSQL.

+DataGrip is a powerful, cross-platform database management tool, designed for database developers and administrators.
+It provides a comprehensive environment for working with relational databases, offering a wide range of features to streamline database management, development, and analysis.

 Before you begin, make sure that you have completed the following prerequisites.